Updated on March 24, 2015

 Option 5: Convert to Non-Group Life Insurance with current plan

 Drawback: Rates and benefits almost always lower than GIC plan coverage.

 Procedure: Let the employee know that the GIC will notify its life insurance carrier that the employee has left state service; the carrier will mail a life insurance conversion package to the employee’s home.
 Time limits apply.
 See the Life Insurance booklet on the Basic and Optional Life Insurance Overview section of the website for details.

 Instruct the employee to contact his/her retirement board to confirm retirement eligibility.

 If the employee is vested but not yet eligible for, or chooses not to collect his/her monthly pension, we recommend that the employee elect Deferred Retirement.
 Under this option, the employee must keep his/her money in the retirement system until he/she retires.
 If the employee will not receive health coverage elsewhere, he or she can elect to keep Basic Life and Health coverage at the full cost premium until retirement.

 When the employee applies for his/her pension (at retirement) he or she should notify the GIC.

 Advise the employee that he/she has two health and life options under Deferred Retirement:

-- Keep basic life insurance, paying 100% of the premium as a deferred retiree.
+- Keep Basic Life insurance, paying 100% of the premium as a deferred retiree.
 Get health coverage elsewhere until retirement.
-Resume GIC health coverage at retirement.
-At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

 Procedure: Instruct the employee to check the deferred retirement block on the Employment Status Change Form (Form-1A), checking basic life insurance and signing it before sending it to the GIC.